programminghistorian/jekyll/lessons/downloading-multiple-records-using-query-strings.md

 {% include figure.html filename="AdvancedSearchExample.png" caption="Old Bailey Advanced Search Example" %}

-Execute the search and then click on the “[Calculate Total][]” link to see how many entries there are.
+Execute the search and then click on the “Calculate Total” link to see how many entries there are.
 We now have 13 results (if you have a different number go back and make sure you copied the example above exactly).
 What we want to do at this point is download all of these